shivajiva101/authx/README.md

 Example: //whois sadie

-Returns all known accounts and the last ip addresses associated with a player name.
+Returns all known accounts and the last ip address associated with a player name.
 Use the v option to get the list of ip addresses (display_max still limits amount displayed)
 #### CONFIG